Graphics Log Document

 The Graphics Log document is the record of graphics events that occurred while your app was running under a graphics diagnostics session.
 After being recorded, you can examine the log in Visual Studio Graphics Analyzer to diagnose rendering and performance problems.

-This is what a graphics log document looks like in Visual Studio:
+This is what a graphics log document looks like in the Graphics Analyzer: